-Los Angeles is one of the greatest cities in the world.
-This guide to L.A. will provide you with tips to plan a vacation to the city, including things to do in Los Angeles, transportation suggestions, where to eat in L.A., hotel options, and more.
-As Southern California locals, we’ll provide you insider tips, so you can experience both the touristy highlights as well as some of the hidden gems.
-(Last updated January 7, 2018.)
+Our Los Angeles city guide offers tips to plan a Southern California vacation, including best things to do, transportation info, where to eat in L.A., hotel suggestions, and more.
+Los Angeles is one of our favorite cities in the world, and we’ll provide you insider tips to experience both the touristy highlights and hidden gems.
+(Last updated January 6, 2018.)

 Before we get ahead of ourselves, maybe you need some convincing that Los Angeles is truly one of the best cities in the world.
 After all, depending upon who you talk to, L.A. doesn’t exactly have the best reputation.
 Complaints abound about traffic, smog, and the culture.
 Some people pejoratively refer to Los Angeles as “La La Land” (the movie certainly didn’t help with that…even if it is a great film!), thinking that everyone in L.A. is out of touch or, worse yet, fake.

 I prefer to think of Los Angeles as diverse and beautiful–in just about every conceivable way.
 Frank Lloyd Wright put it best when he stated, “tip the world over on its side and everything loose will land in Los Angeles.”
 Los Angeles is the ultimate melting pot.
 A beautiful and sometimes strange amalgamation of different cultures and people.
 It goes beyond this multiculturalism, though…

 Thanks to its location and unique history, Los Angeles also houses a rich diversity of architecture and geography.
 When it comes to architecture, Los Angeles was a blank slate for much of the 20th century.
 This, coupled with a diverse population and favorable climate led architects to test a variety of styles.
 As development continued, more designers were drawn to the city, and it became a creative hub.
 While there are downsides to this (sprawl), for better or worse, Los Angeles is still a creative hub.